-- 9. Off-site Improvements As part of an agreement associated with the approval of a subdivision or the issuance of a development permit, the County may require that the developer pay for all or a portion of any public roadway or trail system. - 10.
-Design Standards All road rights-of-way shall be developed in accordance with the specifications of the County's design standards. - 11.
-Road Use Agreement A Road Use Agreement with the County will be required to address haul routes, maintenance and/or upgrading, dust control, and any other matters relative to the road use. - 12.
+- Site Access All subdivision and development proposals shall have a physical access to a developed roadway.
+Provision of access shall be the sole responsibility of the developer. - 7.
+Off-site Levy The County may consider the development of a future Highvale off-site levy to fund infrastructure improvements. - 8.
+Off-site Improvements As part of an agreement associated with the approval of a subdivision or the issuance of a development permit, the County may require that the developer pay for all or a portion of any public roadway or trail system. - 9.
+Design Standards - All road rights-of-way shall be developed in accordance with the specifications of the County's design standards. - 10.
+Road Use Agreement A Road Use Agreement with the County will be required to address haul routes, maintenance and/or upgrading, dust control, and any other matters relative to the road use. - 11.
 Development Referral The County shall refer all ASP, ASP amendment, redistricting, subdivisions and development applications that include land located within 800 m of a highway to Alberta Transportation for comment.

-6.10 Servicing and Utilities
+6.106.11 Servicing and Utilities

-- Site Servicing All developments shall be serviced by on-site water, sewer and all necessary shallow utilities.
+- Site Servicing All existing developments shall be serviced by on-site water, sewer and all necessary shallow utilities.
 The County shall not support redistricting, subdivision, or development that does not address site servicing needs.
 All servicing shall comply with applicable federal and provincial regulations, County standards, and the policies of this section. - a.
-All costs associated with the construction of water, sewer, stormwater and utility infrastructure on a site shall be borne by the landowner/developer.
+All costs associated with the construction of water, sewer, stormwater and utility infrastructure on a site shall be borne by the landowner/developer. - a-b.
+Where future developments in the Hamlet of Keephills propose a density greater than those currently existing in the hamlet, community water and sanitary systems will be required.